DataPhilly/projects/COC.md

 - Ensure presentations provide genuine value to the community
 - Balance personal and professional growth with community benefit

-All participants should adhere to professional standards of behavior.
+All participants should behave in accordance with professional standards, adhering to both this Code of Conduct and their employer's policies on appropriate workplace behavior.

 ### Unacceptable Behavior